EvanGCowan/configure-ad/README.md

 <img width="1416" alt="Screenshot 2023-08-21 at 4 49 35 PM" src="https://github.com/EvanGCowan/configure-ad/assets/142631599/16109395-5827-45ee-bd91-08530aa4b457">
 </p>
 <p>
-Login to DC-1 as jane_admin
-Open PowerShell_ise as an administrator
-Create a new File and paste the contents of the script into it
+I am logged in to the domain controller and have opened Powershell, running it as an administrator so I can create some users for this lab.
 </p>
 <br />